nuriel77/iri-playbook/docs/installation.rst

 Fully Synchronized Database Download
 ------------------------------------

-In order to get up to speed quickly you can download a fully sycned database.
+In order to get up to speed quickly you can download a fully synced database.
 Please check :ref:`getFullySyncedDB`